A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 The exact reason for chocolate craving among pregnant women is not known.
 It is believed that deficiency of elements like antioxidants and magnesium trigger cravings for chocolate.
 However, studies disagree with this belief because women hardly have any cravings for green vegetables or other nutritious food.

-However, according to a paper published in the Frontiers in Psychology, craving is simply a result of the mind than biology.
+However, according to a paper published in the Frontiers in Psychology, craving is simply a result of the mind rather than biology.
 It is the outcome of the thought that women can eat any food during pregnancy without the worry of getting overweight.

 3. Do chocolate cravings determine gender?